SidhartGautam25/basic-router/readme.md

 # basic-tiny-router

-A lightweight and expressive routing library for Node.js designed to work without external frameworks.
+A lightweight routing library for Node.js designed to work without external frameworks.
 Inspired by popular routers but tailored for simplicity, performance, and full control.

 ## Features